French Rite

-The French Rite (French: Rite français) is one of the oldest masonic rites, and the most widely practiced in France and Belgium.
-It is the direct heir and one of the best preserved ritual of speculative masonry as practiced by the Premier Grand Lodge of London in the early 18th century.
-Today, it is primarily practiced by over 900 lodges of the Grand Orient de France with approximatively 45,000 Masons and also by the Grande Loge Nationale Française and other French obediences, making it the predominant rite in France, it is also worked in several other masonic jurisdictions worldwide.
+The French Rite (French: Rite français) is one of the oldest masonic rites, one of the most spread around the world, dominant in France, Belgium and other french speaking countries and with a strong presence in Latin America with an historical presence in Brazil and Argentina.
+It is the direct heir and one of the best-preserved ritual of speculative Free-Masonry as practiced by the Premier Grand Lodge of London in the early 18th century.
+Today, it is the historical rite of the Grand Orient de France with approximatively 50,000 to 55,000 Masons, it is also one of the major rites of the Grande Loge Nationale Française and other French obediences, making it by far, the predominant rite in France, Belgium and other countries, it is worked and rapidly growing in many other masonic jurisdictions worldwide with an important presence in South America and Africa.

-The French Rite consists of seven degrees: three "blue" or craft degrees (Entered Apprentice, Fellow Craft, and Master Mason) and four additional Orders of Wisdom (Ordres de Sagesse), which were codified between 1781 and 1786 by the Grand Orient de France.
-It is characterized by its simplicity of ceremony, its emphasis on both tradition and progressive philosophical thinking, and its maintenance of practices from early speculative masonry that have been modified or abandoned in other jurisdictions.
+The French Rite consists of seven steps: three "blue" or craft degrees (Entered Apprentice, Fellow Craft, and Master Mason) and four additional Orders of Wisdom (Ordres de Sagesse), which were codified between 1781 and 1786 by the Grand Orient de France which are not degrees but Orders or grades, reflecting the premiere Grand Lodge's spirit of only having three degrees.
+It is characterized by the depth and historicity of its ceremonies, its emphasis on both tradition and progressive philosophical thinking, and its strong maintenance of practices from early speculative premiere masonry, that have been modified or abandoned in other systems.

-Historically significant, the French Rite underwent several major transformations, notably in 1877 with the removal of religious requirements, establishing the principle of absolute freedom of conscience.
-Today, it exists in several variants, including the Groussier Rite, the Modern French Rite, and the Philosophical French Rite, each reflecting different approaches to masonic tradition and philosophy.
+Historically significant, the French Rite underwent several major transformations and declinations depending on where it was practiced, In France one of the major changes happened in 1877 with the removal of religious requirements, establishing the principle of absolute freedom of conscience while it was kept in its original form in Belgium and Brazil.
+It was then revived in its original form in France thus creating multiple versions of the French Rite.

+Today, it exists in several variants, including the Groussier Rite (the Grand Orient version), the premiere or (Modern) French Rite (the oldest version), and the Philosophical French Rite (the newest version), each reflecting different approaches to masonic tradition and philosophy.

-Unlike many other masonic rites, the French Rite maintains several distinctive features from early speculative masonry, including the placement of both Wardens in the West and the use of three large candlesticks in specific positions within the lodge.
+Unlike many other masonic rites, the French Rite maintains several distinctive features from early speculative masonry, including the placement of both Wardens in the West (called Occident in the French Rite) and the use of three large candlesticks in specific positions within the lodge.
 These characteristics, along with its historical development and philosophical orientation, make it a unique repository of early masonic practices while remaining adaptable to contemporary societal evolution.